🔍 Search Results

 🍜 Local Zhejiang Cuisine

-- Yiwu Pork Knuckle (义乌猪脚) — braised for hours in soy and spice
+- Yiwu Pork Knuckle (义乌猪脱) — braised in soy and spice

-- 义乌酥饼 (Yiwu Flaky Sesame Pastry) — a beloved street snack
+- 义乌酶饼 (Flaky Sesame Pastry) — a beloved street snack

-- Salted duck egg & tofu soup — a local breakfast staple
+- Salted duck egg & tofu soup — local breakfast staple

-- 义乌南枣 (Yiwu Red Dates) — famed throughout China, sold everywhere
+- 义乌南析 (Yiwu Red Dates) — famed throughout China

-Yiwu's trader community has created a remarkable international dining landscape.
-Halal restaurants (Turkish, Lebanese, Pakistani, Indian) line Binwang Road and Chouzhou North Road.
-African restaurants, Iranian teahouses, and even Russian-style bars add to the eclectic mix.
-The city has arguably the best selection of halal food outside of Xinjiang in eastern China.
+Yiwu’s trader community has created a remarkable international dining landscape.
+Halal restaurants (Turkish, Lebanese, Pakistani, Indian) line Binwang Road.
+African restaurants, Iranian teahouses, and Russian-style bars add to the eclectic mix.
+The city has arguably the best halal food selection outside Xinjiang in eastern China.

 🍺 Drinking in Yiwu

-Yiwu's bar scene caters primarily to the expat trade community.
+Yiwu’s bar scene caters primarily to the expat trade community.
 Binwang Road and the Glory Mall area host a cluster of international bars and clubs.
-The FOB Club and M-box are long-running expat favourites.
-Craft beer bars have appeared in the newer CBD district.
 Be aware that many restaurants near the trade market are dry (no alcohol) due to Muslim clientele — plan accordingly.

 Getting There & Getting Around